Pranvera1234/Pranvera1234/README.md

-- 👋 Hi, I’m @Pranvera1234
+- 👋 Hi, I’m Pranvera.
-- 👀 I’m interested in to star my new carier into tech industry.
+- 👀 I’m interesting to star my new career into tech industry.
 - 🌱 I’m currently learning python computer program.
 - 💞️ I’m looking to collaborate to new project and look forward to continuing my learning and growing my abilities.
 I am open to various industries.
 - 📫 You can find me at: